 Overview of the Paycheck Protection Program

-The Paycheck Protection Program (PPP) offered financial assistance to small businesses and self-employed individuals during the COVID-19 pandemic.
+The Paycheck Protection Program (PPP) provided financial relief to small businesses and self-employed individuals during the COVID-19 pandemic.
 Administered by the Small Business Administration (SBA), the program aimed to help businesses retain their workforce and cover essential expenses such as payroll, rent, and utilities.
-The program provided loans that could be fully forgiven if specific criteria were met, making it a vital resource for self-employed individuals struggling with financial instability.
+PPP loans were fully forgivable if recipients met specific criteria, making them a vital resource for self-employed professionals facing financial challenges.

 Eligibility Criteria for Self-Employed Individuals